saikat495/socketdocs/docs/overview/overview.md

 ## Network

-On Socket Network, communities are built based on values and Trust.
+On Socket, Networks are built through communities based on values and Trust.

 ## Currency